kuno/GeoIP/README.md

 * Data struct

-The struct of return from geoip will only have two types, object or string.
+The struct of the data return from geoip will only have two types, object or string.

-If the returned type have multiple properties (e.g city record) the all these properties will be encapsulate into an object, othewise will be an plain string.
+If the returned type have multiple properties (e.g city record) the all these properties will be encapsulate into an object,

+othewise will be an plain string.

 ##Compatibility